 - No food is allowed to be stored, prepared, or handled at the private home of the Cook-for-Hire.

-- Cooks-for-Hires are not required to obtain a health permit but must fill out a Cook-for-Hire Statement (PDF) in order for their Business License Application to be approved.
+- Cooks-for-Hires do not require a health permit but must complete a Cook-for-Hire Statement (PDF) in order to obtain a business license.

-Cooks-for-Hire are not regulated by Environmental Health.
-Due to the risks involved with a Cook-for-Hire using his or her own personal equipment, it is highly recommended by this office that all equipment be provided by the client and not the Cook-for-Hire him/herself.
+Even though Environmental Health does not regulate Cooks-for-Hire, due to the risks involved, it is highly recommended by this office that all equipment be provided by the client and not the Cook-for-Hire him/herself.